MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 ```
 Get-CsTeamsVoiceApplicationsPolicy
 ```
-The command shown in Example 1 returns information for all the teams voice applications policies configured for use in the tenant.
+The command shown in Example 1 returns information for all the Teams voice applications policies configured for use in the tenant.

 ### EXAMPLE 2
 ```